openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-powermax-driver.rst

 .. code-block:: console

    # openstack volume type set --property replication_enabled="<is> True" /
-                           VMAX_REPLICATION
+                           POWERMAX_REPLICATION

-If this key is not set on the group-spec or volume type, then the generic volume group will be created/managed by Cinder (not the VMAX plugin).
+If this key is not set on the group-spec or volume type, then the generic volume group will be created/managed by Cinder (not the PowerMax driver).

 .. note::

-   The consistent group snapshot should not be confused with the VMAX consistency group which is an SRDF construct.
+   The consistent group snapshot should not be confused with the PowerMax consistency group which is an SRDF construct.

 Replication groups